manursutil/py-template/docs/contributing.md

-# Contributing to Py-Template
+# Contributing to UVForge

-First off, thank you for considering contributing to **Py-Template**! 🎉
+First off, thank you for considering contributing to **UVForge**! 🎉

-It’s people like you that make the open source community such a great place.
+It's people like you that make the open source community such a great place.

 ## Development Setup